bhanu2006-24/ML-projects/README.md

 - Predicted loan eligibility with **83.33% test accuracy** using SVM
 - Assessed wine quality with **93.44% accuracy** using Random Forest
 - Predicted car prices with **0.87 R² score** using Lasso Regression
+- Predicted gold prices with **0.99 R² score** using Random Forest
 - Worked with diverse datasets: 208 samples (signal processing) to 20,800 articles (text classification)
-- Handled feature spaces from 8 to 60 dimensions, plus high-dimensional text vectors
+- Handled feature spaces from 5 to 60 dimensions, plus high-dimensional text vectors
 - Demonstrated understanding of model generalization and validation
 - Mastered classification (binary and text), regression, and NLP problems